Zearin/cucumber/content/gherkin/gherkin-reference.md

 ## Scenario Outlines

-Copying and pasting scenarios to use different values quickly becomes tedious and repetitive:
+Copying and pasting Scenarios to use different values quickly becomes tedious and repetitive:

 ```gherkin
 Scenario: eat 5 out of 12